 "On this very day..."

 You see, 10 Tevet is not the only fast in the Jewish calendar that relates, in some way, to the destruction of the ancient city of Jerusalem and the beautiful Temple that once stood within it.
-No, 10 Tevet is one of four such fasts... and together, they tell a larger story.
+The 10th of Tevet is one of four such fasts... and together, they tell a larger story.

-17 Tammuz.
-This is the date on which, two years later, the Babylonians broke through the walls of Jerusalem.
+- 17 Tammuz – this is the date on which, two years later, the Babylonians broke through the walls of Jerusalem.

-9 Av.
-This commemorates the actual destruction of the Temple and the city of Jerusalem, as well as the violent exile of its people.
+- 9 Av – this commemorates the actual destruction of the Temple and the city of Jerusalem, as well as the violent exile of its people.

 But in fact, the story continues.
 On the day after Rosh Hashanah, we observe the Fast of Gedaliah... which picks up where 9 Av left off.
 While the scope of destruction that occurred on the 9 Av was unprecedented, it was not complete.
 There remained yet a glimmer of hope.

 And now: step back, survey this context, and ask yourself: what is the meaning of 10 Tevet?
 What was so transformative about this day?